 If one of your friends needs some kind of (copy)writing work, help them out.
 You will achieve three goals at once:

 - Get your hands dirty and practice your skills;

 - Collect those initial testimonials that are so precious to build your portfolio.

 It may feel weird at times, and it will.
 People usually do not like mixing personal life with professional matters.
 That may be particularly true if your folks have always seen you in a different light, e.g., best friend, uncle, daughter.
 Moreover, if you are not a hyper self-confident person, you might also fear their judgment.
 Especially because it’s their judgment.

 Just brush that nonsense off and get your job done.
 Be professional as you would be with any other client.
 And then ask them to spam your services around (!).

 Networking is an art and definitely the hardest for me to practice.
 However, you must push yourself out of your comfort zone and connect with others.

 These are people you know, but who are outside your inner circle – former colleagues, ex-bosses, college fellows, you name it.
 Needless to say, do not chase them just to ask for their support.

 You can reach out and politely inform them about your career change.
 Alternatively, you can mention your new freelance activity when the occasion presents itself during a broader discussion.

 There are more people than you think who have a freelance business among your acquaintances.
 Once you spot who they are, get in touch with them.
 You can ask for advice or pick their brain about a specific subject.
-(That can be extremely useful when it comes to rate- or admin-related matters.)
+(That can be extremely useful for rate- or admin-related matters.)